 “Hm, weapons…” Jill’s voice had an almost ominous tone to it.

-Get the most recent full draft or read the latest words below this line: So, I left her to eat and sleep and went back to the sh...
+Get the most recent full draft or read the latest words below this line: At once a green light filled the room and then compress...

 Get the most recent draft here: fe2018.pete.ink Read the latest words below this line: “It is nice to meet you, Mr. Jacob,” Surin said...